© 2015 SYDA Foundation®. All rights reserved.

 Jerez de la Frontera , Spain

-satsang after last week’s events, and through our practices, we had the opportunity to send our blessings to all the persons affected by these circumstances.
+Tonight we had satsang, and through our practices, we had the opportunity to send our blessings to all persons affected by challenging circumstances.

 Thank you, Gurumayi, for teaching us in these challenging times how to live as true human beings and how to follow dharma.